Minaljain12/minaljain12.github.io/posts/hire_me.md

 ---
 layout: post
 type: post
-title: Remote mobile developer seeking a new role
+title: Android + iOS Developer seeking a new role
 # All dates must be YYYY-MM-DD format!
 # date: 2020-03-30
 seo: